mongodb-js/charts-embed-sdk/examples/dashboard/authenticated-custom-jwt/README.md

 This example, demonstrates how you might render an authenticated dashboard embedded onto your application using Custom JWT as the authentication provider.

+## Highlighted features

 _Note that this is not an exhaustive list of all the features for the Dashboard Embedding SDK._

-## Highlighted Features

 In this example, you should be able to: